-This spring, the way we run and organise our education had to change.
-The breaks were pushed for globalisation and internationalisation as we knew it, planned exchanges between organisations were cancelled, teaching sessions and meetings postponed, and classes and conferences were moved online.
-We had to find new ways of communicating and working together to keep the education going, both within and between campuses and universities.
-A community of practise (CoP) can be defined as a group of people that share a passion for something or a concern for something, and that they do better by interacting on a regular basis.
-During this period we experienced how students and teachers came together in such CoPs to learn despite close down of universities.
+This spring, as a direct result of the COVID-19 pandemic, the way in which we organise our education had to change.
+Planned exchanges between organisations were cancelled, teaching sessions and meetings postponed, and classes and conferences were moved online.
+We had to find new ways of communicating and working together in order to keep education going, both within and between campuses and universities.

-Early March 2020, the impact of the COVID-19 pandemic and its consequences became both more tangible and visible (Landry, Geddes, Moseman, Lefler, & van Wijchen, 2020).
-In addition to the direct impacts of the disease, the impact of self-isolation and quarantine on mental and physical state was clear (Qiu et al., 2020).
-Undergraduate physiotherapy students of the Delta-stream at HAN University of Applied Sciences, Nijmegen, Netherlands (van Wijchen, 2018) wanted to be of support to people in self-isolation and quarantine.
-Inspired by Ann Gates, the founder of Exercise Works (Gates et al., 2017), they felt the responsibility of supporting and advocating physical activity and mental wellbeing.
-That was the moment they turned to us, their teachers, and asked how to turn this into action.
-We started a discussion about what is important at this stage, how we can support each other and what could coming physiotherapists possibly contribute with at this moment.
-The result was QuaranTrain, a student led network aiming to promote activity, contact and good health during the period of isolation.
-The students were included in our international networks and more and more countries and higher education institutions were included.
-The students decided to create a web page containing videos promoting physical activity, both for exercise and leisure, and videos came from the Netherlands, England, China, Malta, and Switzerland.
-Videos showing strength training at the floor in a student flat, dance in an empty living room, tai chi from a Chinese hall, started to fill the site.
-We, being teachers at different higher education institutions in Europe, looked at this development with excitement and enthusiasm.
-It was a lot of energy, a lot of joy, many hours of struggle, but still such a strong wish to create and develop (van Wijchen et al, 2020; QuaranTrain, 2020).
+The result was QuaranTrain, a student-led network aiming to promote activity, social contact, and good health during the period of isolation.
+The students were introduced to our international networks and more and more countries and higher education institutions joined.
+The students decided to create a web page (https://quarantrain.org) containing videos promoting physical activity both for exercise and leisure.
+Videos came from the Netherlands, England, China, Malta, and Switzerland.
+Videos showing strength training on the floor in a student flat, dance in an empty living room, and tai chi from a Chinese hall, started to fill the site.
+We, being teachers at different higher education institutions, looked at this development with excitement and enthusiasm.
+It was a lot of energy, a lot of joy, many hours of struggle, informed by a strong wish to do good in a difficult time.

 QuaranTrain – a socialisation of becoming a healthcare professional